Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

 One choice of biorthogonal complements is $\{|\Psi^{\tilde{I}}\rangle\}$, which results from simply applying the same index restriction to the original full set of complements.
 This is the ``projection of an inverse,'' making use of only a portion (projection) of the analytically known\cite{Dutoi.2019} complements to the complete set of states (inversion).
 However $\{|\Psi_{\tilde{I}}\rangle\}$ and $\{|\Psi^{\tilde{I}}\rangle\}$ do not span the same space, which is the origin of the non-Hermiticity of the truncated Hamiltonian discussed above, leading to the poor results of the original theory that will be discussed below.

 The other choice, developed in this work, would be the ``inverse of a projection,'' where we resolve the biorthogonal complements (inversion) only after limiting consideration to the model space (projection).
 This alternate set of biorthogonal complements is a feature of the \textit{ad hoc} approximation that was used to good effect in our previous numerical work, although it was not presented in this language.
-Under the designation XR$^\prime$, it was also implemented there in a way that scales prohibitively with monomer size, requiring direct access to FCI wavefunctions for all dimers, a deficiency we seek to remedy.
+Under the designation XR$^\prime$, it was implemented there in a way that requires direct access to FCI wavefunctions for all dimers, a deficiency we now seek to remedy.

 To obtain this alternate set of complements, let $\mathbf{S}$ be the matrix of overlaps for the model states only

 and let us abbreviate its inverse as $\bar{\mathbf{S}}$